 Paper Folding Star Wars Style

 Those who wish to learn how to transform a piece of paper into a Star Wars character will find some examples available to them online.
 However, you can also try it yourself and create a Star Wars paper airplane.
-You can find examples at OneInchPunch.net.
+You can find an example at Instructables.

 Origami X Wing Fighter Plane Instructions

 One example of this type of art is the X Wing fighter plane, a popular Star Wars plane.
 To make this plane, start with a square sheet of origami paper or other thin paper.